jonduan/proposal/_posts/2016-12-23-energy-business.md

 oil price is globale decided since it is cheap and easy to move.

-The gas price is much lower in US than in Asian.
+The gas price is much lower in US than in Asia.